jniquette/ECE382-Lab1/README.md

 The following flowchart shows the modified sequence of events.
 ![alt text](https://github.com/jniquette/ECE382-Lab1/blob/master/images/software_flowchart2.png "Modified Software Flowchart")

+##Code
+All code for this project can be found in code/main.asm.

+##Testing Methodology
+The INPUT Constant was set to each of the required test cases, the code was built, and the debug started.
+Before stepping through the debug process, the RAM was cleared from 0x0200 to 0x0300 so that it would be easy to see where the results were stored.
+For each test case I stepped through the program and matched my hand calculations to those that appeared in the results section of RAM.

 ##Test Cases
 ###Required Functionality
 Input: 0x11, 0x11, 0x11, 0x11, 0x11, 0x44, 0x22, 0x22, 0x22, 0x11, 0xCC, 0x55